top of page

 The False Claims Act continues to be one of the federal government’s most powerful enforcement tools.
 In fiscal year 2024, the Department of Justice reported a record high of qui tams filed.
 The Department of Justice also reported nearly $3 billion in recovery last year, including cases involving federal contracting and program frauds.

-When allegations or investigations do emerge, implementing a timely and well-structured response is critical for protecting your organization and minimizing potential liability.
+When whistleblower allegations or investigations do emerge, implementing a timely and well-structured response is critical for protecting your organization and minimizing potential liability.
 A robust compliance framework not only demonstrates good faith but also helps identify issues early, mitigate exposure, and maintain credibility with oversight bodies.

 We can help your organization with: